jflot/practicals/README.md

 Press Ctr^D to close the file and record the changes, then launch the installation script using `source build_deps.sh`.

+Once it is done, you can try launching the various programs we just installed by typing their names in the command line: `bcalm`, `bcool`, `jellyfish`, `idba_ud`, `xmgrace`.
+If you get any error message, let us know.

+## Starting an interactive session on a cluster node

+If everybody works on the login node, it may slow down the sytem.
-Start an interactive session: `qsub -I -l select=1 -X -A train_metage17 -q R712694  -W group_list=train_metage17` (if it does not work, try without the queue name: `qsub -I -l select=1 -X -A train_metage17qsub -I -l select=1`).
+To avoid this, start an interactive session on a cluster nodd: `qsub -I -l select=1 -X -A train_metage17 -q R712694  -W group_list=train_metage17` (if it does not work, try without the queue name: `qsub -I -l select=1 -X -A train_metage17qsub -I -l select=1`).
 Check that X11 forwarding works also in the interactive session using `xeyes`).